recjo/dotnetcore/slacker/README.md

 # slacker

-dotnet core console app takes message via command-line arguments and posts messages to slack channel
+DotNet Core 2.1 console app that takes a message via command-line arguments and posts it to a Slack channel.